spectrocloud/librarium/content/docs/16-component.md

 # Overview

-The page lists the version details of various Palette components with respect to Palette releases.
+This page lists the version details of various Palette components with respect to Palette releases.

 # Palette CLI Versions